sanjaybasu/healthcare-ai-equity/_chapters/chapter_04_machine_learning_fundamentals.md

 Gradient boosting represents a fundamentally different approach to ensemble learning compared to random forests.
 Rather than training trees independently in parallel, gradient boosting trains trees sequentially, with each new tree focusing on correcting the errors made by the ensemble so far.
 This sequential refinement enables gradient boosting to learn very complex patterns and achieve state-of-the-art predictive performance on many tasks.

 The gradient boosting algorithm works by iteratively adding trees that predict the residuals or gradients of the current ensemble's predictions.
 For binary classification with log loss, we start with a simple baseline model (often just predicting the overall prevalence) and then repeatedly add trees that move predictions in the direction that most reduces the loss function.
-After training $M$ trees, the final prediction is:
+After training $ M$ trees, the final prediction is:

 $$
 f(\mathbf{x}) = f_0 + \eta \sum_{m=1}^M h_m(\mathbf{x})
 $$

-where $f_0$ is the initial prediction, each $h_m$ is a tree, and $\eta$ is the learning rate that controls how much each tree contributes.
+where $f_0 $ is the initial prediction, each $ h_m $ is a tree, and $\eta$ is the learning rate that controls how much each tree contributes.
 A smaller learning rate requires more trees but often improves generalization.

 From an equity perspective, gradient boosting presents unique challenges.
 The sequential nature means that errors on underrepresented populations in early iterations can compound rather than average out as in random forests.
 If the initial model performs poorly for minority groups and subsequent trees focus on reducing loss for the majority (where there is more data to learn from), the final ensemble may systematically underperform for minorities.
 The complexity enabled by boosting, while improving overall performance, can also make it easier for models to learn subtle proxies for protected characteristics that simpler models would miss.